 (b) credited to the relevant operating account at the time or times directed by the Treasurer.

-27. Expenditure for extraordinary etc. matters without appropriation
+(4) Despite subsection (3), the Treasurer may at any time direct that all or part of the money standing to the credit of a suspense account under subsection (2) be credited to the Consolidated Account.

+[Section 26 amended: No. 12 of 2021 s.
+6.]

+27. Expenditure not provided for in, or in excess of amount appropriated by, Appropriation Acts

 (1) The Governor may, on the recommendation of the Treasurer, authorise expenditure in a financial year that is not provided for by an appropriation by an Appropriation Act for that year.